Gwen Stefani Will Reportedly Replace Adam Levine On ‘The Voice’ Season 17, How Does Blake Shelton Feel?

 “Gwen was the clear and best choice,” they said.

-Because Levine and Shelton have been so close to one another over the past several years, Stefani is also close to Levine and she and Shelton often spend time with Levine and his wife, model Behati Prinsloo.
+Because Levine and Shelton have been so close to one another over the past several years, Stefani is also close to Levine, and she and Shelton often spend time with Levine and his wife, model Behati Prinsloo.

-While Stefani and Shelton aren’t engaged quite yet, they’ve been faced with tons of rumors claiming they will soon wed, and others that suggest Stefani is expecting, in recent years.
-They’ve also been acting as a family with Stefani’s three sons, Kingston, 12, Zuma, 10, and Apollo, 5, who she shares with ex-husband Rossdale.
+While Stefani and Shelton aren’t engaged quite yet, they’ve been faced with tons of rumors claiming they will soon wed.
+Other, more recent rumors suggest Stefani is expecting.
+The pair have been acting as a family with Stefani’s three sons who she shares with her ex-husband, including Kingston, 12, Zuma, 10, and Apollo, 5.

 “Blake and Gwen spent Easter together as a family because Gwen and the kids think of Blake as a father figure,” a source told Hollywood Life last month.
 “They respect and love him and are very appreciative of him being there for them.”